noahweingand/CourseQuest/README.md

 Members: Noah Weingand, Sage Thompson, Christopher Flippen, Jeetika Sainani, and Araf Rahman

 I worked on the Skill Share web scrapper (src/java/SkillShareScraper.java) to accumulate course data using Jsoup, a java package for parsing HTML/CSS content, and displaying results from Skill Share in the app.
+I also used Espresso Android to test the user interface (buttons, filters, activities) of the app.

 ## Espresso Testing Issues